HosnaJabbari/Knotty/README.md

 cmake -H. -Bbuild
 cmake --build build
 ```
-If you need to specify your computer to use a specific compiler, such as g++, you can instead run something like
+If you need to specify a specific compiler, such as g++, you can instead run something like
 ```
 cmake -H. -Bbuild -DCMAKE_CXX_COMPILER=g++ cmake --build build
 ```
-This can be useful for specifiying a compile that can use the C++11 standard.
+This can be useful if you are getting errors about your compiler not having C++11 features.

 3. Run CCJ by navigating to the directory of the CCJ version you wish to use and following the usage instructions in the README.md of that directory.